 We recognise that faith can play a vital role in fighting modern slavery because faith leaders are in a unique position to see into the hearts of their communities.

-Modern slavery is an umbrella term which includes human trafficking, domestic servitude, the worst forms of child labour and forced and child marriage.
-As of 2022, there are 49.6 million victims of modern slavery.
+Modern slavery covers a set of specific legal concepts including forced labour, debt bondage, forced marriage, slavery and slavery-like practices, and human trafficking.
+An estimated 50 million people were living in modern slavery on any given day in 2021, an increase of 10 million people since 2016.
 Walk Free has just released the latest edition of the Global Slavery Index (GSI) which breaks down this figure and shows the latest research on prevalence, vulnerability and government responses to modern slavery.

 With a philosophy built on interfaith collaboration, Global Freedom Network is grateful to the faith leaders who have come together to tackle modern slavery — an issue which strikes at the heart of human dignity.